Azure/azure-synapse-analytics-end2end/README.md

 ```
 > **Important:** This deployment accelerator is meant to be executed under no interference from Azure Policies that deny certain configurations as they might prevent the its successful completion.
 Please use a sandbox environment if you need to validate the deployment resulting configuration before you run it against other environments under Azure Policies.

+> **Important:** This deployment accelerator implements some service features that are still in Public Preview.
+Please consider those before you plan for a production deployment.

 ### Required Resource Providers